Dillibe Onyeama Reveals the truth In Letters.

 “compels the recognition that prejudice on the grounds of colour or race dehumanizes its victims in a way that ordinary forms of prejudice do not”.

 About the Author

-Chiziterem Chijioke is a creative writer, editor and a student of mass communication.
+Chiziterem Chijioke is a creative writer, editor and a student of mass communication at Ajayi Crowther University.
 She has worked as a volunteer in Fresh Writers Community, a consultant for Pabpub and currently works as an editor for Creative Writing News.
 She has authored four works and hopes to get the published.
 She is purpose driven and passionate about writing.

 Pingback: A Literary Analysis of Joseph Conrad’s Heart of Darkness And Its Influence On Chinua Achebe. - Creative Writing News